 Dan Duchaine famously (and wrongly) stated many many years ago that with the new supplements and drug testing, natural bodybuilders would soon surpass drug using athletes.
 And it never happened.
 And it never will happen.
 Natural bodybuilders are, on average, no larger than they were before despite all of the amazing new findings in training and nutrition.
-Because human genetics hasn’t changed.
+Because human genetics hasn’t changed and because there are clear genetic limits to growth.
 And because the benefits of drugs are simply insurmountable.

 It doesn’t change the fact that in most natural shows, the big classes for men are in the realm of 165-185 or so.
 You see a LOT of guys in this class if they get into shape.
 Just huge classes.
 And when you work the math on that, Arnold at 220 compared to a guy at 165 or 185, you’re looking at about a 16-25% difference.
 That’s certainly more than the 10% for performance sports and already you’re at a point that a natural athlete simply can’t hit and be in shape.
 And that was with low doses of infrequently used drugs (or so it is claimed).

 But Arnold competed in the 70’s.
 Let’s look at now.